 Firstly, what characterises service charges versus tips?

 Service charges are imposed on food bills, either as a “discretionary” or “compulsory” fee.
-They differ this way:
+They differ accordingly:

-• Compulsory service charge: Must be stated to the customer in advance of ordering.
-The customer can only refuse to pay it if the service was poor.
+- Compulsory service charge: Must be stated to the customer in advance of ordering.
+The customer can only refuse to pay it if the food or service was poor.

 Tipping is also a charge for the service, but it is more ‘freestyle’.
 Tips are completely voluntary in the UK and open to any amount, high or small, or the customary decision to add 10-20% of the bill.

-Although voluntary, there is a social expectation to provide a tip in restaurants if there is no service charge added.
+Although voluntary, there is a social expectation to provide a tip in restaurants if no service charge is added.
 However, if you’re just buying a coffee in a small café or beer at the pub, a tip is rarely expected.

 Service charge definition